Carola Insolera

-Carola Insolera is a Norwegian born fashion model signed with Women Management Milano.
+Carola Insolera is a Norwegian born fashion model and actress signed with Women Management Milano.

 Early life

 Insolera was born deaf and comes from a deaf family.
 Since early age, she was a very active entertainer in the sign language community, has worked in television as presenter and successively was involved in various programs and shows as an actress, as well as in the circus as a clown, trapeze artist, and contortionist.
 "Until the age of eight, the Norwegian model Carola Insolera believed that the Earth was populated by deaf people.
 Parents, siblings, relatives and friends: all around her communicated in sign language, stimulating in that lively little girl a great capacity for visual communication that over the years will become her «super power» in the hearing world".